zesk/build/docs/tools/self.md

 # Package Installation

+#### Arguments

+- `--local localPackageDirectory` - Optional.
+Directory.
+Directory of an existing bin/infrastructure installation to mock behavior for testing
+- `--url url` - Optional.
+URL.
+URL of a tar.gz. file.
+Download source code from here.
+- `--user headerText` - Optional.
+String.
+Add `username:password` to remote request.
+- `--header headerText` - Optional.
+String.
+Add one or more headers to the remote request.
+- `--url-function urlFunction` - Optional.
+Function.
+Function to return the URL to download.
+- `--check-function checkFunction` - Optional.
+Function.
+Function to check the installation and output the version number or package name.
+- `--debug` - Optional.
+Flag.
+Debugging is on.
+- `--force` - Optional.
+Flag.
+Force installation even if file is up to date.
+- `--diff` - Optional.
+Flag.
+Show differences between old and new file.
+- `--replace` - Optional.
+Flag.
+Replace an old version of this script with this one and delete this one.
+Internal only, do not use.

+#### Exit codes

+- `1` - Environment error
+- `2` - Argument error
 ### `installInstallBinary` - Installs an installer the first time in a new project,

 Installs an installer the first time in a new project, and modifies it to work in the application path.